merttcetn/DermaGPT/README.md

 -   **💬 Interactive Chat Interface**: Ask questions about skincare concerns and get personalized recommendations
 -   **📚 Evidence-Based Advice**: Responses are grounded in dermatological knowledge and best practices
 -   **📊 Pinecone Integration**: Efficient vector storage and retrieval for skincare knowledge
+-   **🔍 Prompt Transparency**: Access to the full LLM prompts from the console for debugging and understanding response generation, including retrieved QA pairs from Pinecone

 ## 📷 **Screenshots**